oeggy03/tp/docs/DeveloperGuide.md

 #### Use Case: UC02 - Adding a Person

-**Preconditions:** User has the SOCareers App open.
+**Preconditions:** User has the SOCareers open.
 **Guarantees:** A new person is added to the user’s list of people with the provided details.
 **MSS:**
 1. User requests to add a person contact and provides the person's details.
-2. SOCareers adds the person to the list of people and displays confirmation in the UI.
+2. SOCareers adds the person to the list of people and confirms to the user that the operation was completed successfully.

     Use case ends.

 **Extensions:**
 - 1a.
-The provided information is invalid (e.g., invalid phone number format, invalid email format, duplicate contact, etc.).
+The provided information is invalid (e.g., invalid phone number format, invalid email format, duplicate person name, etc.).
   - 1a1.
 SOCareers displays an error message.

     Use case resumes from step 1.